ott-jax/ott/README.md

 -   The [geometry](ott/geometry) folder describes tools that to encapsulate the essential ingredients of OT problems: measures and cost functions.

     -   The `CostFn` class in [costs.py](ott/geometry/costs.py) and its descendants define cost functions between points.
-A few simple costs are considered, `Euclidean` between vectors, and `Bures`, between a pair of mean vector and covariance (p.d.) matrix.
+A few simple costs are considered, `SqEuclidean` between vectors, and `Bures`, between a pair of mean vector and covariance (p.d.) matrix.

     -   The `Geometry` class in [geometry.py](ott/geometry/geometry.py) describes a cost structure between two measures.
 That cost structure is accessed through various member functions, either used when running the Sinkhorn algorithm (typically kernel multiplications, or log-sum-exp row/column-wise application) or after (to apply the OT matrix to a vector).